rozek/node-red-on-always-free-vm/README.md

 * [register for an account](https://ddnss.de/user_new.php), confirm it and [sign-in](https://ddnss.de/login.php)
 * click on "Host erstellen" in the "Quick Menü" of your "Dashboard"
-* enter a symbolic name for your host, choose one of the avialable domains and click on "Weiter"
+* enter a symbolic name for your host, choose one of the available domains and click on "Weiter"
 * set "IP-Mode" to "A (IPv4)" and click on "jetzt erstellen"
 * within the list of your host entries, find the line that contains your newly created host and click on the green icon "Bearbeiten"
 * replace the IP address shown after "IP/URL" (it may be an IPv6 one) with the IPv4 address of your Oracle VM and click on "Ok"